 Don’t Pigeonhole Spices to Certain Cuisines

 Try not to get stuck on specific cuisines and spice combinations, says Frisch.
 “Cardamom is used a lot in Indian cooking, but it has so many applications.
 It’s great in sauces, stews, meats, granola—anything with a little sweetness, cardamom really elevates it.”
 His advice: to be open and experimental and try spices in dishes you already like to cook rather than feeling you have to learn a new cuisine or follow a really specific recipe.
-Kadri agrees, “I use our chillies as much in Italian cuisine as I do Indian cuisine and I use our turmeric across all cuisines.
+Kadri agrees, “I use our chilies as much in Italian cuisine as I do Indian cuisine and I use our turmeric across all cuisines.
 Filipino food, Iranian food, Thai food—everything gets an earthy hit of turmeric.”

 Make Your Own Spice Blends

-For example, here's a quick and easy rub for steaks, chicken thighs, and pork chops that Irani made up based on flavors he likes on steaks and pork chops:
+Here's a quick and easy rub for steaks, chicken thighs, and pork chops that Irani made up based on flavors he likes on steaks and pork chops:

 1 teaspoon fennel seeds